BezukhVladimir/CODINGAME.PUZZLES/1. Easy/Prefix code/README.md

 https://www.codingame.com/training/medium/huffman-code

 ## Input
-Line 1: A single integer N representing the number of association in the prefix-code table.
+Line 1: A single integer N representing the number of association in the prefix-code table. <br>
-Next N lines: A binary code Bi and an integer Ci, which tells that the character with ASCII code Ci will be encoded by Bi.
+Next N lines: A binary code Bi and an integer Ci, which tells that the character with ASCII code Ci will be encoded by Bi. <br>
 Next line: The binary code S of an encoded string.

 ## Output